supersymmetry-technologies/bbt-neutron/BBT-Neutron-SimpleGuide.md

 ## Data Pre-processing

-Binary pre-processing of the `jsonl` format datasets is required, if you use none streaming data transmission (which means reading all the datasets at once).
+Binary pre-processing of the `jsonl` format datasets is required, if you use non-streaming training mode (which means reading all the datasets at once).

 Data pre-processing is done by directly running `data/data_utils.py`.
 It's implemented by three functions, namely `preprocess_dataset()`, `merge_datasets()` and `merge_dataset_dict()`.